jayrambhia/jayrambhia.github.com/_posts/2017-04-22-android-litho-gifs.markdown

 	A layout spec is the logical equivalent of a composite view on Android.
 It simply groups existing components together in an immutable layout tree.

-Less talk, more code!

 Let's just dive into it.

+# Adding Litho as Dependecy

+In your **build.gradle** file, include these things to add Litho as a dependency to your project.

+{% highlight java %}
+// Litho
+compile 'com.facebook.litho:litho-core:0.2.0'
+compile 'com.facebook.litho:litho-widget:0.2.0'
+provided 'com.facebook.litho:litho-annotations:0.2.0'

+annotationProcessor 'com.facebook.litho:litho-processor:0.2.0'

+// SoLoader
+compile 'com.facebook.soloader:soloader:0.2.0'
+{% endhighlight %}

+We need to initialize `SoLoader` to mke Litho work.
+We'll do this in our Application class.
+Let's create a class `MyApplication` which extends `Application`.

+{% highlight java %}
+public class MyApplication extends Application {
+	@Override
+	public void onCreate() {
+		super.onCreate();
+		SoLoader.init(this, false);
+	}
+}
+{% endhighlight %}

+Don't forget to add MyApplication class to `AndroidManifest`.
+Now, we are ready to work with Litho.
+Before diving into the code, let's ponder on what we are going to make and how Litho will help us build it.

 # GIF search engine App
 It's just a simple one screen - no navigation (yet) app to search GIFs from [Giphy](http://giphy.com/).
 It's a glorified search engine.
-I have used Retrofit to fetch data and Glide to load gifs, but I won't be discussing it in this post.
+I have used Retrofit to fetch data and Glide to load gifs.
+We don't need to cover that in this series so you can just grab the code from Github repository.

+## Layout of a search engine

 Since it's a simple app, all we need is an `EditText` and a `RecyclerView`.
 Conventionally, we would use a `LinearLayout` with vertical orientation and add an EditText and a RecyclerView in XML.
 But we're going to talk Litho and bit of React.
 In Recat, these things are considered components.
 So Let's start there.